nedduc/Cookout-Brand-Awareness/README.md

 ![Footer](assets/images/footer.png)

-- __Form for Digital Book__
+- __Application for Digital Book__

   - Allowing the user to recieve a free digital recipe book connected with Barbeques.
 The user will be asked to submit their full name and email address.
 How they heard abou the brand.
+Required fields need to filled in.

 ![Form for free Recipe Book](assets/images/book-form.png)

-- __Thank-you__
+- __Thank-You__

   - A message to signify to the user the process has been complete, the digital Cookout cook book is on its way to them.